savetheclocktower/symbol-provider-ctags/README.md

 # symbol-provider-ctags package

-Provides symbols to symbols-view via `ctags`.
+Provides symbols to `symbols-view` via `ctags`.

 This is the approach historically used by `symbols-view` — now spun out into its own “provider” package among several.

-Used with the [symbols-view-redux package](https://web.pulsar-edit.dev/packages/symbols-view-redux), which will eventually be folded into [Pulsar’s existing symbols-view package](https://github.com/pulsar-edit/symbols-view).

 This symbol provider will typically be used on non-Tree-sitter grammars, and possibly when performing a project-wide search.
-Symbol-based navigation on files with Tree-sitter grammars will typically be provided by [symbol-provider-tree-sitter](https://web.pulsar-edit.dev/packages/symbol-provider-tree-sitter).
+Symbol-based navigation on files with Tree-sitter grammars will typically be provided by `symbol-provider-tree-sitter`.

 ## Language support